Traditionally, insurance companies considered LASIK eye surgery an elective surgery. This means it’s not a medical necessity.

-FSA stands for Flexible Spending Account.
-It allows you to set aside pre-tax dollars to be used for medical expenses.
+An FSA allows you to set aside pre-tax dollars for medical expenses.
 You can open an FSA through your employer if they offer that option.
 You can use your FSA to pay for vision correction surgery, though it might not cover the full procedure.

 If you are self-employed, you cannot set up an FSA.
-However, you can set up an HSA, which stands for Health Savings Account.
+However, you can set up an HSA, pre-tax savings accounts for medical expenses.
 You can use your HSA to pay for LASIK, eye exams, and other eye care procedures.

 - Health insurance companies typically don’t cover LASIK because they consider it an elective procedure

 - LASIK may be medically necessary if it treats a medical condition, such as an injury